-Personal matters: There is one further change, since my appointment in 1996, that I have left to last.
-When I gave my farewell speech as President of the New South Wales Court of Appeal, in February 1996, I made no specific acknowledgment of Johan van Vloten, then my partner for nearly 27 years.
-He had to make do with a reference to "family and loved ones" 106.
-I used the same words when I was welcomed to the High Court 107, although on that occasion I made reference to the need to recognise that the "good old days" in the law had not always been so good for various groups in Australia, including homosexuals.
+February 1996, I made no specific acknowledgment of Johan van Vloten, then my partner for nearly 27 years.
+He had to make do with a reference to "family and loved ones"109.
+I used the same words when I was welcomed to the High Court110, although on that occasion I made reference to the need to recognise that the "good old days" in the law had not always been so good for various groups in Australia, including homosexuals.

 My partner and I had never denied our relationship.
-However, a point was reached when it became appropriate to be more explicit in the acknowledgment of someone who had contributed so much to my life 108.
-The past attitudes of the law towards sexual minorities was an affront to
+However, a point was reached when it became appropriate to be more explicit in the acknowledgment of someone who had contributed so much to my life111.
+The past attitudes of the law towards sexual minorities were an affront to fundamental human rights112.
+The law throughout Australia has now deleted the criminal offences that oppressed and stigmatised homosexual and bisexual men.
+Yet attitudes will only change when human sexual diversity is acknowledged and accepted.